openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 the user initially fails to make the new image available.
 This must block further upgrades without breaking anything else (including the ability to provision new servers), and recover completely once the image is provided.

+In future releases we will need to test that new versions of IPA work with all of the previous releases of CoreOS.

 ### Graduation Criteria